Skip to content

 - **Invariant**: `alwaysPositive(address a)` states `currentContract.balance[a] >= 0`.

-The invariant is violated when `breakInvariant` is called under the new semantics but not under the old semantics.
+The invariant is violated when `breakInvariant` is called under the semantics from version 8 on but not under the semantics before version 8.

-- **Hook**: When the contract reads `accessInvariant[user]`, we call a CVL function `safeAssumptions(user)` which has a `requireInvariant alwaysPositive(user)`.
+- **Hook**: Whenever the contract reads `accessInvariant[user]` (i.e., an SLOAD on `accessInvariant[user]`), we call a CVL function `safeAssumptions(user)` which has a `requireInvariant alwaysPositive(user)`.

 ## How to Run